 If you are getting prompted in the app that there is another device currently linking with Apple Health on your account, but want to change devices, go to the >Partner>Apple Health screen, and tap “Disable” in the top right, which will disable the preferred status of the other device.
 Tap Enable to enable the current device as your preferred provider.

 - Tap Sources on the bottom tab menu bar

 - Scroll down and tap the name of the app (iCardio, iRunner, iBiker, etc)

 You can review or change any read and write settings from there at any time.

-What Data Shares With Apple Health?
+What Data Shares with Apple Health?

-We do not to share historical data or partner data (eg. Fitbit, Jawbone) to Apple Health primarily because Apple doesn’t allow it.
+Please note Fitdigits will not send historical data or data pulled from partners (such as steps from Fitbit) to Apple Health, as Apple expressly does not allow it.
 Apple has advised developers for the Apple Health Kit to not send their data to other activity tracking companies as well.

-As for historical data, Apple Health data does not sync to multiple devices.
+Also note Apple’s Health data does not sync to multiple devices.
 So if you have an iPad and iPod Touch, Apple Health will treat this as two separate accounts, leading to possibilities for missed workouts or duplicates (data doesn’t sync to Health across devices).